WELCOME TO IRAN

 Purchase a Passport Subscription and enjoy all eight productions!

 IDEAS is a deep-dive into contemporary thought and intellectual history.
 Using The Parliament of the Birds as a launching-off point, host Nahlah Ayed sits down with artists to discuss the cultural context to understand this Iranian drama, and what it might have to say to our contemporary Canadian context.
 FREE

 Director of The Parliament of the Birds, Soheil Parsa, sits down with Emma Stenning to discuss how this piece is deeply rooted in Persian history and culture but is profoundly universal in how it reflects our shared human values.

 Recorded early 2021 with Soulpepper's previous Executive Director.

 free iranian cuisine demonstration

-In partnership with Toronto Life Insider, to celebrate the premiere of our audio drama The Parliament of the Birds, we are thrilled to offer an exclusive virtual Iranian cuisine demonstration hosted by Armita Hosseini.
+In partnership with Toronto Life Insider, to celebrate The Parliament of the Birds, we are thrilled to offer an exclusive virtual Iranian cuisine demonstration hosted by Armita Hosseini.
 Armita is a self-taught cook and food stylist who is passionate about the artistic expression of various international cuisines, particularly Middle Eastern and traditional Iranian cuisine.
 Learn to make two dishes inspired by Armita's fond memories of eating fish in the coastal regions of Iran.